CaptainFact/captain-fact-dev-data/README.md

 # CaptainFact Data

-This repo in intended to share [CaptainFact](https://captainfact.io) public data.
+This repo is intended to share some of [CaptainFact](https://captainfact.io) data.

 ## Structure